twitchdev/extensions-boilerplate/README.md

 ## First time Usage

+There are two ways to develop extensions- the first is the [Developer Rig](#developer-rig-usage), which is the preferred option.
+The second is to use [Local Test](#local-development) and test on Twitch on your channel page.

 ### [Developer Rig](https://dev.twitch.tv/docs/extensions/rig/) Usage

-If you are using the developer rig and have used this as your basis for your extension, please ignore the below steps- the developer rig has taken care of it for you!
+If you are using the [Developer Rig](https://dev.twitch.tv/docs/extensions/rig/) and have used this as your basis for your extension, this is easy to start with.
 The full steps are:

 1. Click on Add Project, then Create New Project
 2. Either create a new extension or use an existing one and hit "Next"